-To minimize the impact of CMP variation on device yield, foundries have imposed density rules for features on active and metal layers, typically starting with mature 0.35- μ process generations.
 The purpose of the density rules is, of course, to make the layout more uniform.
 Many process layers, including diffusion and thin-ox, can have associated density rules.
-As examples, in 0.35 μ m and below, one major foundry requires overall feature area density on diffusion layers to be between 0.25 and 0.40, and overall density on any metal layer to be between 0.40 and 0.70; another major foundry requires overall metal layer area density to be at least 0.35.
-Density rules and layout post-processing approaches may differ in various contexts (e.g., ASIC versus high-end microprocessor design) due to tradeoffs between device performance and predictability [1], [30].
+As examples, in $0.35\mu m$ and below, one major foundry requires overall feature area density on diffusion layers to be between 0.25 and 0.40, and overall density on any metal layer to be between 0.40 and 0.70; another major foundry requires overall metal layer area density to be at least 0.35.
+Density rules and layout post-processing approaches may differ in various contexts (e.g., ASIC vs. high-end microprocessor design) due to tradeoffs between device performance and predictability [1] [30].

 To satisfy density rules, a post-processing step adds fill geometries into the original layout.
-Traditionally, only foundries or specialized mask data processing tools have performed the post-processing of layouts needed to achieve this uniformity.
+Traditionally, only foundries or specialized mask data processing tools have performed the post-processing of layout needed to achieve this uniformity.
 Today, with more customer-owned tool flows, and with the need for early and accurate performance verification, physical verification tools at the back end of the IC design flow are becoming aware of density-driven layout rules.2